BodbDearg/PsyDoom/README.md

 ## Current limitations/bugs
 - Some occasional sound issues, sound is mostly OK at this point though.
 - Only the 'Greatest Hits' US version of PSX DOOM is supported, not Final DOOM or any other SKU.
-- Multiplayer does not work and will freeze the game.
 - The intro movie does not play yet.